-In today's rapidly evolving automotive landscape, cybersecurity is not just an option—it's a necessity.
+In today's rapidly evolving automotive landscape, Connected Car Security is not just an option — it's a necessity.
 With vehicles becoming increasingly connected through advanced electronics, software, and communication systems, the risk of cyber threats has escalated.
 A single vulnerability can lead to catastrophic consequences, exposing not only data privacy but also human lives.
-Recognizing this, the automotive industry introduced ISO/SAE 21434, a comprehensive standard designed to address cybersecurity challenges throughout a vehicle's lifecycle.
+Recognizing this, the automotive industry introduced ISO/SAE 21434, a comprehensive standard designed to address automotive security challenges throughout a vehicle's lifecycle.

 Introduction

-ISO 21434 provides a structured framework for integrating cybersecurity into every phase of automotive development, from design to decommissioning.
-It emphasizes the importance of a risk-based approach, continuous monitoring, and collaboration among stakeholders to ensure vehicles are secure against emerging threats.
-In this blog, we will explore the internals of ISO 21434, key considerations for developers, and the future of automotive cybersecurity.
+ISO 21434 provides a structured framework for integrating automotive security into every phase of automotive development, from design to decommissioning.
+It emphasizes the importance of a risk-based approach, continuous monitoring, and collaboration among stakeholders to ensure Connected Car Security against emerging threats.
+In this blog, we will explore the internals of ISO 21434, key considerations for developers, and the future of automotive cybersecurity lifecycle management ISO 21434.

 Core Components of ISO 21434

-The standard's approach is divided into distinct phases Concept, Development, and Operational.
-Each phase plays a crucial role in ensuring that cybersecurity is integrated from the initial stages of product development through to its deployment and operation.
+The standard's approach is divided into distinct phases: Concept, Development, and Operational.
+Each phase plays a crucial role in ensuring that Connected Car Security is integrated from the initial stages of product development through to its deployment and operation.
+These core components provide a framework for managing automotive security throughout the complete vehicle lifecycle.

 Core Components of ISO 21434